mobile-dev-inc/maestro-docs/advanced/javascript/run-javascript.md

     output.locationPermissionButton = "While using the app"
 }
 ```

-#### relativePoint
+{% endcode %}

+### function `relativePoint`

-A function for converting decimal values to string percentages of the format that Maestro commands expect.
+The `relativePoint` function converts decimal values to string percentages,
+which is the format that Maestro commands expect.

 ```yaml
 - evalScript: ${output.specialPoint = relativePoint(0.13, 0.56)}